KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 This tracker is used to attach the shader bytecode to the shader in case it is needed later to get the shader source code debug info.

-The current shader module tracker in core validation stores the bytecode, but this tracker has the same life cycle as the shader module itself.
+The current shader module tracker in the validation code stores the bytecode, but this tracker has the same life cycle as the shader module itself.
 It is possible for the application to destroy the shader module after creating graphics pipeline and before submitting work that uses the shader,